-Students may not use cell phones during school hours.
-Cell phones, if needed, should be kept in a locker or backpack, and must not be brought to class.
-Cell phones must be turned off while in school until after dismissal.
+Students may not use cell phones or smart watches during school hours.
+Cell phones or smart watches, if needed, should be kept in a locker or backpack, and must not be brought to class.
+Cell phones and smart watches must be turned off while in school until after dismissal.